hey, i'm nishkal hundia

-cs + math @ UMD, trying to actually understand how ai works under the hood.
+cs + math @ UMD, trying to understand how ai works under the hood.

-i'm currently interning at mindgrasp, where i'm building ai-powered study tools to help students learn more efficiently (and maybe procrastinate a little less). i also lead the ai/ml club at UMD, where we run workshops, speaker events, and semester-long projects to help students get hands-on with machine learning research and applications.
+i lead the ai/ml club at UMD, which i grew from zero to 800+ members. we run workshops, speaker events, and semester-long projects to help students get hands-on with machine learning research and applications.

 previous quests